InterContinental Hotels gets a boost from strong U.S. demand

-LONDON InterContinental Hotels Group (IHG.L), the world's biggest hotelier, posted a big rise in first-half profits on the back of strong demand in the United States and said it would return $350 million (227.7 million pounds) to shareholders via a special dividend.
+LONDON InterContinental Hotels Group (IHG.L), the world's biggest hotelier, posted a big rise in first-half profits on the back of strong demand in the United States and said it would return $350 million to shareholders via a special dividend.

 IHG, which operates 4,600 hotels globally and is home to the Crowne Plaza, Holiday Inn and InterContinental brands, added to recent upbeat comments from rivals Starwood HOT.N and Marriott International MAR.N on high U.S. demand, which is helping offset tougher trading conditions in Europe and Greater China.